Ask a Question

 Other Activities

-Visit local markets, historic sites, Roman museums, Les Baux de Provence and Carrières de Lumières, flea markets and the region's hilltop old towns, or simply laze by the pool.
+We highly recommend considering a hire car for your visit to Provence.
+You can visit stunning local markets, historic sites, Roman museums, Les Baux de Provence and Carrières de Lumières, flea markets and the region's hilltop old towns, or simply laze by the pool.

 Travel

-Car hire is recommended as the surrounding area is perfect to visit during your free time when you are not riding.
+Car hire is recommended as the surrounding area is perfect to visit during your free time, when you are not riding.
 However, transfers from Marseille airport can be arranged if required, for additional cost (paid locally).

 For those who prefer the train, Avignon and Aix-en-Provence are 40 minutes drive away - there are good train connections from Paris.
 Arles and Saint Martin de Crau are both only a short drive away (approx 15-25 minutes).
 Transfers can be arranged (at extra cost) or local taxis are readily available.